testcontainers/testcontainers-java-spring-boot-quickstart/java-spring-boot-quickstart/README.md

 All tests should PASS.

 ## Conclusion
-Testcontainers enable using the real dependent services like SQL databases, NoSQL datastores, message brokers (any dockerizable services for that matter) instead of using mocks.
+Testcontainers enable using the real dependency services like SQL databases, NoSQL datastores, message brokers or any containerized services for that matter.
-This will allow the developer to create high quality TestSuite which gives more confidence in our tests.
+This approach allows you to create reliable test suites improving confidence in your code.